Why Pricing Shakes Your Confidence & How To Fix It

 Is there a particular thing that happens between you and a prospective client that causes you to question your offer(s)?
 Do you know how to fix it?
 Is it pricing?

-One of the most common thing that shakes people’s confidence in the selling process is receiving any kind of push back on your pricing.
+One of the most common things that shakes people’s confidence in the selling process is receiving any kind of push back on your pricing.
 Actually, to clarify this a bit more, it’s your perception of what people think about your prices that often diminishes confidence.
 We often project our own limiting beliefs onto our clients and act as if we know what they’re thinking or what they mean when they ask certain questions.

 It’s been my experience that our limiting beliefs and assumptions about what others are thinking are usually wrong.
 Often my clients like to defend their limiting beliefs and assumptions by providing evidence of 1, 2 or sometimes even 3 examples that justify their reactions.
 This justification is what’s known as generalizing.
 Generalizing happens when we decide that something is true based on a small sample.
 Of course, generalization can work in your favor when you take a small sample and decide something that empowers or energizes your business.
 Unfortunately, we’re more likely to generalize the negative experiences in order to keep us safe.